-The Title IX Coordinator Bootcamp for Colleges and Universities: Comprehensive Training in Four Sessions includes 4 sessions available live, on CD or via digital download.
+The Title IX Coordinator Bootcamp for Colleges and Universities: Comprehensive Training in Four Sessions includes 4 sessions available live or on-demand.
 Topics covered include:

 - Understand the types of employees who should serve as Title IX Coordinators and whether to assign more than one person to this important role.

 - Learn why adopting and distributing clear grievance procedures related to discrimination on the basis of sex is so important.